 The attachment of salaries (saisie des rémunérations) must also be mentioned as a way to enforce judgments but, in practice, this type of attachment is difficult to obtain in France due to the natural reluctance of the French courts to withhold his or her only source of income from a debtor.

 In circumstances where the creditor has to enforce his or her judgment against the real estate of the debtor, he or she must seek a foreclosure of real estate (saisie immobilière).
 Traditionally, the forced sale of real estate is not perceived as a matter of priority, in view of its time-consuming process.

 The length of the proceedings to enforce domestic judgments will depend on a wide range of factors, including the nature of the enforcement measure, how easy it is to determine the debtor’s assets, and the nature and location of the debtor’s assets.

-It should be noted that, in the exceptional context of the health crisis due to the COVID-19 pandemic, several laws have been passed in France, in particular with regard to the time limits for legal proceedings, including enforcement proceedings (Order No. 2020-306 of 25 March 2020 on the extension of time limits during the health emergency period and the adaptation of legal proceedings procedures during this period, amended by Order 2020-427 dated 15 April 2020 and supplemented by Order 2020-560 dated 13 May 2020).
+It should be noted that, in the exceptional context of the COVID-19 health crisis, several laws have been passed in France, particularly with regard to the time limits for legal proceedings, including enforcement proceedings (Order No 2020-306 of 25 March 2020 on the extension of time limits during the health emergency period and the adaptation of legal proceedings procedures during this period, amended by Order No 2020-427 dated 15 April 2020 and supplemented by Order No 2020-560 dated 13 May 2020).

 It was ruled that the time limits that expired between 12 March 2020 and 23 June 2020 were extended, from the end of this health emergency period, for the period that was legally required to act (but within the maximum limit of two months).
 Added to the limited access to judges during the health emergency period, this suspension of the time limits led to a significant slowdown in court proceedings.